DaApppooo/AACpp/README.md

 An AAC (Augmentative and Alternative Communication) Board Player written in C++ that's intended to work with [Board Builder](https://app.globalsymbols.com/en/) and other apps which export ".obz" files.
+This app should be 100% free to all users, check out the license for more details.

 **This project isn't done**, but I'm actively working on it.
 When this project will be mostly done, check out [Releases](https://github.com/DaApppooo/AACpp/releases) to download and install it on your *Machine*.
 Check out [dependencies](#deps) if you want to try it out early.
-When the first release will come out, I'd like to have a linux, windows and android version available.
+When the first release will come out, I'd like to have a linux, windows and android version available. **Once done** this project will continue to evolve with suggestion coming from users.

 Please note that I'm not a full-time AAC user (and I actually use aacs very rarely), so what I'm creating might not be adapted to your needs (and might even be unusable).
-If there's anything of that sort, or some feature you'd like me to implement, please post a [feature request](.) {i haven't made the issue template for now} explaining what you want or need.
+If there's anything of that sort, or some feature you'd like me to implement, please post a [feature request](https://github.com/DaApppooo/AACpp/issues/new?assignees=DaApppooo&labels=&projects=&template=feature-request.md&title=) explaining what you want or need.

 It uses [Raylib](https://github.com/raysan5/raylib/) for general window operations, input, etc..., mostly [Clay](https://github.com/nicbarker/clay) for